raystack/dagger/docs/docs/guides/troubleshooting.md

 to [the guidelines](../reference/configuration.md#source_parquet_file_date_range).
 Failure to follow the guidelines will cause Dagger to skip some days or hours worth of data.
 Also, ensure that the parquet files provided contain valid data.

+### How do I verify that the parquet files are valid and dagger can process them ?

+- As of the latest release, Dagger uses protobuf schema for deserialization of messages from the source.
+Hence, it can only deserialize data from the Parquet files if the Parquet file schema is backward compatible with the stream Protobuf schema:
+  1. Fields which are present in the parquet schema but not present in the protobuf schema will be ignored and not form part of output.
+  2. Fields which are present in the protobuf schema but not present in the parquet schema will be substituted with their default protobuf values.
+  3. Fields with the same name should have the same data type in both the schemas.
+For example, field named `booking_id` cannot be a string in the parquet file schema and an integer in the protobuf schema.

+- You can install [parquet-tools](https://formulae.brew.sh/formula/parquet-tools), which is a CLI tool for inspecting parquet files.
+Then, check that you are able to open the parquet file and verify if the schema is compatible with the protobuf schema that you have specified in the stream config.
+- If you have specified local files in the `SOURCE_PARQUET_FILE_PATHS`, ensure that the Dagger has read permission for the files and folder.
+If you are using GCS file paths, ensure that the `core_site.xml` is properly configured.
+Also make sure that the service account and billing project id(if any) being used are valid: you can quickly verify this by using [gsutils](https://cloud.google.com/storage/docs/downloading-objects#cli-download-object) to check and see if you can access the bucket.

 ### How do I verify/print the data generated to Kafka?

 - `Topic creation verification`: Use the following command to check if the topic created by dagger.
 Also if your auto topic creation is disabled please ensure you have created a topic beforehand for the dagger to produce the data.